 Regular attendance and punctuality are expected.
 Students may miss four class meetings and remain in the course.
-The fifth absence will result in either a required withdrawal from the course (before the October 31, 2019, deadline) or an automatic F in the course (after the October 31, 2019, deadline for withdrawal without a signature).
+The fifth absence will result in either a required withdrawal from the course (before the November 4, 2021, deadline) or an automatic F in the course (after the November 4, 2021, deadline for withdrawal without a signature).
 At the start of the semester, each student will receive 12 points of extra credit for attendance.
 Points lost for tardiness or absences will initially be taken from this pool of points, giving students the flexibility to miss two classes without injury to their grades.
 Each absence will subtract five points from a student's total points scored for the semester.
 Each late arrival will subtract two points from the total points scored.
 A point will be awarded for each class attended.
 If a student knows he or she will miss a class, that student should alert Dr. Halbert beforehand.
 Under special circumstances (usually involving a documented medical emergency or a death in the family), you may request permission to remain enrolled in the course if your absences have exceeded four, but such circumstances are rare.
 Attendance will be taken by sign-in sheet at the start of class: students arriving after the sign-in sheet will be marked tardy.
 If you arrive late, please wait until the end of class to sign the sheet.
 Failure to sign the sheet at all constitutes an absence.
-Students who leave class early must ask for permission prior to the start of class; if you leave without permission before I dismisses the class, you will be marked absent for the whole period.
+Students who leave class early must ask for permission prior to the start of class; if you leave without permission before I dismiss the class, you will be marked absent for the whole period.
 Good manners suggest that if you know you will miss a class meeting, you will contact me and let me know.
+COVID-19 Addendum: I will use a screenshot of the class participants to take attendance within the first five minutes of the class.
+If you come in late, you need to send an email to me stating you came in late.